WordPress/gutenberg/docs/how-to-guides/plugin-sidebar.md

 } )( window.wp );
 ```

-We want initialize the value in the `MetaBlockField` component with the value of `sidebar_plugin_meta_block_field`, and keep it updated when that value changes.
+We want to initialize the value in the `MetaBlockField` component with the value of `sidebar_plugin_meta_block_field`, and keep it updated when that value changes.

-The `useSelect` function is used to fetch data when the component loads, and updates if the data changes.
+The `useSelect` function is used to fetch data when the component loads and will update if the data changes.
 Here is the code update with `useSelect`:

 ```js
 ( function ( wp ) {